Liming of Agronomic Crops

 Soil pH is sometimes too high for optimum growth and yield of particular plant species.
 Most plant species are tolerant to a wide range of soil pH.
 Do not attempt to lower soil pH unless there is evidence that plant growth is being adversely affected by pH.

-If the soil pH is too high as a result of excessive liming, take note, and pH will gradually become more acid with time.
+If the soil pH is too high as a result of excessive liming, take note and avoid liming tillthe pH gradually becomes more acidic with time.
 Time is the best cure for over-limed soil in Florida.
-When high pH has resulted in Mn deficiency on peanuts, ammonium sulfate is effective in lowering the pH enough to make Mn adequate for normal plant growth.
+When high pH has resulted in Mn deficiency on peanuts, ammonium sulfate is effective in lowering the pH enough to make Mn adequately available for normal plant growth.

 When a more rapid lowering of soil pH is desired, elemental sulfur broadcast and worked into the soil will hasten acidification.